Rules of the auction

 10.9.
-If the Sales Contract, or the Preliminary Contract (if it has to be signed), is not signed within the time frame set out in the Rules for the reasons for which the Highest bidder is responsible, the Highest bidder shall be deemed to have refused his rights to acquire the Property.
+If the Sales Contract is not signed within the time frame set out in the Rules for the reasons for which the Highest bidder is responsible, the Highest bidder shall be deemed to have refused his rights to acquire the Property.

 10.10.
-In the case referred to in Clause 10.9 of the Rules, with the consent of the Owner, the Auction House shall propose to sell the Property to the Bidder who has made the next highest price bid at the Auction, if such price is not lower than the Reserve price (if such has been set).
+In the case referred to in Clause 10.9 of the Rules, with the consent of the Owner, the Auction House shall propose to sell the Property to the Bidder who has made the next highest price bid at the Auction, if such price is not lower than the Initial price.
 In such case, the notice shall be sent within 3 (three) working days to the Bidder having made the next highest price bid for the Property, with a proposal for him to acquire the Property for the price that he offered during the Auction.
-If such proposal has been made and the said Bidder agrees to it within 5 (five) working days of submitting the relevant proposal, then the Bidder having made the last highest price bid shall sign the Sales Contract and the Preliminary Contract (if it has to be signed) in accordance with Clause 10.1 of the Rules.
+If such proposal has been made and the said Bidder agrees to it within 5 (five) working days of submitting the relevant proposal, then the Bidder having made the last highest price bid shall sign the Sales Contract in accordance with Clause 10.1 of the Rules.

 10.12.
 In the case specified in Clause 10.9 of the Rules, the Buyer’s premium shall not be returned to the Highest bidder and shall be considered to be a fine that the Highest bidder shall pay to the Auction House as compensation for the minimum losses related to organising and exercising the Auction, which do not need to be proved additionally by the Auction House.
 If this fee has not been paid, the Highest bidder must pay within 5 (five) working days the minimum loss amount that is equal to the Buyer’s premium, and must indemnify for all losses related to organising and exercising the Auction if they exceed the set Buyer’s premium.
 If the Highest bidder fails to pay this fee within the deadline specified, the Highest bidder shall be removed from the Platform and is unable to participate in other Auctions.
 The Auction House shall have the right to approach the court and to defend his rights in accordance with the procedure established by the legal acts of Latvia.